 Immediate assistance for essential financial relief

 The ARTF Trustees will, on occasion, approve a Hardship Grant to individuals assessed as being in financial hardship.
-As a general rule, the grants are NOT for serving members (see below).
+As a general rule, the grants are not for serving members (see below).

-Applications for Hardship Grants will be restricted to those who have separated from Army within 18 months of the application date.
+Applications for Hardship Grants will normally be to those who have separated from Army within 18 months of the application date.
 Any request out of scope must be for extreme or dire circumstances and would be reviewed by the Secretary and Trustees.